AzDaark/Minesweeper-WPF/README.en-US.md

 There are two major challenges in this lab and you'll need to find information in the documentation / on the Internet to handle them :

 - The first is to correctly implement the dynamic creation of controls.
 The idea is that, at the start of each game, you need to create a new grid of controls.
-This will have to be done from the code and you'll have to assign to these dynamically created controls an event-driven procedure, that you'll need write, whose purpose will be to call the game's algorithm.
+This will have to be done from the code and you'll have to assign to these dynamically created controls an event-driven procedure, that you'll need to define, whose purpose will be to call the game's algorithm.
 - The second challenge involves the algorithms that allow the game to function correctly.
 In particular, the algorithm that loops across the neighbors of a clicked cell is not trivial.
 This is a recursive algorithm, i.e. one that calls itself.
 You haven't yet seen this type of algorithm, but we'll give you a few hints later in this document.

 As you can see, there are 3 sessions for this Lab, as there are several difficulties.
 Try to set objectives for each session.
 For example: